State and Local Transportation Resources

 Training and Other Resources

 - Quantitative PM Hot-spot Analysis Training

-EPA and DOT have developed a three-day training course on implementing EPA’s guidance.
+EPA and DOT have developed a three-day training course on implementing EPA's guidance.
 This technical, hands-on course is geared toward state and local agencies and focuses on using emission models (including EPA's MOVES model) and air quality models (AERMOD and CAL3QHCR) for quantitative PM hot-spot analyses.
-The PM hot-spot analysis training page provides more information.
+The PM hot-spot analysis training page provides the latest training materials and other information.